 And, how, you may wonder, do you go about ranking your guests?
 It's not so difficult as it sounds.
 Here are guests who would be honored:

 - Visiting foreign dignitary or customer

 - Guest with distinguished career or other important achievement

 - Guest who is celebrating an occasion such as a promotion, transfer, or birthday

 Companies may, for many reasons, screen admitted guests to a party or event.
 A door list is usually used for this purpose.
-The company may require an guests to present an invitation to gain admintance, but those can be copied.
+The company may require guests to present an invitation to gain admittance, but those can be copied.
 For extra security, a door list has proven to be a good way to enhance security.